-The Central Otago District contains a significant number of heritage buildings and areas that have a distinct historical The District also contains a large number of archaeological and historic sites, particularly sites associated with early Maori and goldmining activities.
+The Central Otago District contains a significant number of heritage buildings and areas that have a distinct historical character.
+The District also contains a large number of archaeological and historic sites, particularly sites associated with early Maori and goldmining activities.
 These buildings, precincts and sites contribute to community wellbeing through their historical and cultural values, and also economically in terms of their worth to the tourism industry.
-However, modification and loss of significant buildings, historic sites. structures. precincts streetscapes can occur due to a general lack of awareness and appreciation of historic values or the financial inability to maintain such resources.
+However, modification and loss of significant historic buildings, sites, structures, precincts and streetscapes can occur due to a general lack of awareness and appreciation of historic values or the financial inability to maintain such resources.